Why We Can't Predict the Timing of Climate Tipping Points

 M. Ben-Yami, A. Morr, S. Bathiany, N. Boers: Uncertainties too large to predict tipping times of major Earth system components from historical data, Science Advances (2024).
 Available on Science Advances.

-Image credit: "Degrees of Danger" by Kuat Abeshev.
-(Ai generated art with typography)
+Image credit: "Degrees of Danger" (Digital collage from Ai generated art with typography) by Kuat Abeshev.